eklaweb/phonegap-plugins/Android/DateTimePicker/README.txt

+This plugin has been updated to be used with more recent version of Phonegap: Cordova Added feature: you can now chose the default value to be shown in the date / time picker

-This plugin allows you to leave the PhoneGap webview and enter into the native android date and time picker.
+This plugin allows you to leave the Cordova webview and enter into the native android date and time picker.
 Once the user has selected time or date, they will be sent back into the PhoneGap webview with selected value available.

 How to use:

 Usage:

-window.plugins.datePickerPlugin.showDateOrTime(dataType,successCallback,errorCallback);
+window.plugins.datePickerPlugin.showDateOrTime(dataType,successCallback,errorCallback,timestamp);

 dataType argument takes two value:
 	'date' : if you need the datePicker